Commonly known as the weekend pill, Cialis is a brand-name Erectile Dysfunction medication.

 If you use Cialis correctly as prescribed, you may experience effects within 30 to 60 minutes.

 For some, reaching peak effects may take up to 2 hours.
-Ensure you are taking Cialis correctly.
+Ensure you are taking the right Cialis dose at the right time.

 Cialis, or Tadalafil, is a long-lasting medicine.
 It may stay active in the body for 36 hours.
 This does not mean that your erection will last for 36 hours.

-The half-life of Cialis is 36 hours.
 During this period, a man can achieve multiple erections.
-Cialis may also reduce the refractory period after ejaculation.

 Following your doctor’s prescription guidelines may help you know how to get the maximum effect from Cialis.

-Ensure not to mix Cialis with nitrates, other ED medication, and grapefruit juice.
+Ensure not to mix Cialis with Nitrates, other ED medication, alcohol, and grapefruit juice.

 Frequently Asked Questions